 Bodyshop, Fabrication & Metalwork

-Digby is the third Bernese Mountain Dog we have had, they are gentle and loving dogs which do not require huge amounts of exercise.
+Parker is the fourth Bernese Mountain Dog we have had, they are gentle and loving dogs which do not require huge amounts of exercise.

 Heidi, our first Bernese Mountain Dog